gazbert/bxbot/README.md

 ## Coming Soon...
 The following features are in the pipeline:

-- REST API for administering the bot - under development in this project.
+- REST API for administering the bot.
+It's being developed on the [bxbot-restapi](https://github.com/gazbert/bxbot/tree/bxbot-restapi) branch.
 - [Web UI](https://github.com/gazbert/bxbot-ui) written in [Angular](https://angular.io/).
 - [Admin Router](https://github.com/gazbert/bxbot-admin-router) for sending commands and config changes to BX-bot(s) in the cloud.
 - An experimental [Blockchain project](https://github.com/gazbert/bxbot-hyperledger) to register BX-bot trades using